openharmony/third_party_gn/docs/reference.md

       When set specifies the minimum required version of Ninja.
 The default required version is 1.7.2.
 Specifying a higher version might enable the use of some of newer features that can make the build more efficient.

-  ohos_components_support [optional]
-      This parameter enable support for OpenHarmony components.
-      When enabled, gn will load components information from "build_configs/" directory in the root_out_directory.

-      The following files will be loaded:
-        out/build_configs/parts_info/inner_kits_info.json (required):
-          Required InnerAPI information file for each OHOS component. out/build_configs/component_override_map.json (optional):
-          Optional overrided component maps file.

-      For OpenHarmony system build, this value must be enabled to support external_deps (see "gn help external_deps") and public_external_deps (see "gn help public_external_deps").
 ```

 #### **Example .gn file contents**